MicrosoftDocs/appcenter-docs/docs/general/platform-service-matrix.md

 | `Unity - UWP`            | No    | No   | Yes        | No      | Yes       | No   | No   | Yes  |
 | `Cordova - iOS`          | No    | Yes  | Yes        | Yes     | Yes       | No   | No   | Yes  |
 | `Cordova - Android`      | No    | Yes  | Yes        | Yes     | Yes       | No   | No   | Yes  |

-*For Windows - UWP, crashes are only collected if your app was submitted to the Windows Store.